adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

 [3]:https://www.datchley.name/recursion-tail-calls-and-trampolines/
 [4]:http://raganwald.com/2013/03/28/trampolines-in-javascript.html
 [5]:https://kotlinlang.org/docs/reference/basic-syntax.html
-[^fn1]: Of course, the factorial function can be implemented simply and effectively with both loops and tail-recursion but we'll use its recursive formulation here for expositional reasons.
+[^fn1]: Of course, the factorial function can be implemented simply and effectively with both loops and tail-recursion but we'll use its recursive formulation here for expositional purposes.
 [^fn2]: Kotlin has some much more ergonomic syntax for lambda functions but I felt this was clearer in case the reader is not familiar with Kotlin.